NEAT-project/neat/policy/README.md

 Policies are based around NEAT properties.
 Each policy contains the following entities:

-+ `match`: contains an object describing the properties which should trigger the policy.
++ `match`: object containing the set of properties which should trigger the policy.
+A policy is triggered if *all* of these properties are matched.
 An empty match field will match *all* properties of a candidate.
 Match field properties are matched only against properties whose precedence is equal or higher than their own.
-+ `properties`: contains an object which lists a set of new properties which should be applied to the connection (if possible given the property precedences).
++ `properties`: object containing a set of properties which should be applied to the connection candidate (if feasible given the property precedences).

 ### NEAT Candidates